Modeling the Light Curve and Spectra of SN 2023aew: The light curve

 \subsection{The QN shock}

 To model the second peak, we consider a SESN progenitor with a zero-age main-sequence (ZAMS) mass $M_{\rm prog.}$, which underwent mass ejection episodes prior to the SN, resulting in the formation of a CSM.
-The explosion left behind a slowly rotating, low-mass NS (here, $M_{\rm NS}=1.5M_{\odot}$), with typical values for the spin period and surface magnetic field such that its contribution to the SN bump is negligible; for example, $B_{\rm NS}= 10^{13}$ G and period $P_{\rm NS}=30$ ms.
+The explosion left behind a slowly rotating, low-mass NS (here, $M_{\rm NS}=1.5M_{\odot}$), with typical values for the spin period ($P_{\rm NS} > 10$ ms) and surface magnetic field ($B_{\rm NS}< 10^{14}$ G) such that its contribution to the SN bump is negligible.

 We assume that by the time the QN occurs, the SN ejecta has already mixed with some of the material expelled during the pre-SN mass-loss phase, while emission from the SN-CSM interaction is neglected for now.
 The mixed ejecta of mass $M_{\rm ej, 2}$ is moving at a speed $v_{\rm ej, 2}= v_{\rm ej, 1}\times M_{\rm ej, 1}/M_{\rm ej, 2}$.
 The diffusion timescale for the mixed ejecta is $t_{\rm d, 2}= t_{\rm d, 1}\times (M_{\rm ej, 2}/M_{\rm ej, 1})\times (\kappa_{\rm ej, 2}/\kappa_{\rm ej, 1})^{1/2}$ where $\kappa_{\rm ej, 2}$ is the opacity of the mixed ejecta.
 The SN ejecta's size by then is $R_{0, 2}= R_0 + v_{\rm ej, 2}t_{\rm QN}$.
 In both scenarios considered in this section, relativistic propagation allows the QN ejecta or the HS wind to catch up with the SN ejecta on relatively short timescales $R_{0, 2}/c << t_{\rm QN}$; i.e. $v_{\rm ej, 2}/c<<1$.